codebrainz/geany-themes/README.md

 ### Unix-like Systems

-Extract the zip file, tarball or checkout with Git to a local directory.
-In this directory you will find a sub-directory named `colorschemes` which contains all of the color scheme files.
-Copy all of these `*.conf` files into the directory named `~/.config/geany/colorschemes/`, where `~` means your personal home directory.
-Create the `~/.config/geany/colorschemes/` directory if it does not already exist.
+1. Extract the zip file, tarball or checkout with Git to a local directory.
+1. To install, either
+    * run `install.sh` for automatic instalation or
+    * Copy all of the `*.conf` files from the `colorschemes`folder into the `~/.config/geany/colorschemes/`.
+    Create the `~/.config/geany/colorschemes/`directory if it does not already exist.

-After copying the files you can choose a new theme by selecting `Change Color Scheme...` from Geany's `View` menu.
+1. Choose a new theme by selecting
+`Change Color Scheme...` from Geany's `View` menu.

 ### Windows